Frieda-VI/Aviation/docs/index.md

 > **What's Aviation?**

-Aviation is a library and *partial framework* designed for Roblox and is meant to replace the *direct usage* of RemoteEvent and RemoteFunctions.
-It helps to keep communication between client and server and vice versa organised and well maintained.
+Aviation is a library and *partial framework* designed for Roblox and is meant to replace the *direct usage* of RemoteEvent and RemoteFunction.
+It helps to keep communication between client and server, and vice versa organised while being well maintained.
 Aviation was formerly known as 'hypixel26's Custom RemoteFramework', and is provided to you by [Frieda_VI](https://www.roblox.com/users/479498903/profile).

 ---